-- 407

-- 408 FR:3.1 The CKMS design shall specify its goals with respect to the communications 409 networks on which it will function.
+FR:3.1 The CKMS design shall specify its goals with respect to the communications networks on which it will function.

-- 410

-411 FR:3.2 The CKMS design shall specify the intended applications that it will support.
+FR:3.2 The CKMS design shall specify the intended applications that it will support.

-413 FR:3.3 The CKMS design shall list the intended number of users and the responsibilities 414 that the CKMS places on those users.
+FR:3.3 The CKMS design shall list the intended number of users and the responsibilities that the CKMS places on those users.

-415 Maximize the Use of COTS Products in an FCKMS 3.2
+3.2 Maximize the Use of COTS Products in an FCKMS

-416 Commercial Off-The-Shelf (COTS) products that are designed and produced for many 417 customers are typically less costly to acquire, operate, and maintain than custom products 418 that have been designed for one customer.
-A CKMS that satisfies a wide range of 419 requirements is often a goal of CKMS designers, FCKMS service providers and FCKMS 420 service users because of its reduced cost, wider market acceptance, and greater 421 interoperability among FCKMSs.
-A COTS CKMS could be configurable to meet the 422 special needs of any customer and, therefore, be widely accepted in the marketplace.
+Commercial Off-The-Shelf (COTS) products that are designed and produced for many customers are typically less costly to acquire, operate, and maintain than custom products that have been designed for a single customer.
+A CKMS that satisfies a wide range of requirements is often a goal of CKMS designers, FCKMS service providers and FCKMS service-using organizations because of its reduced cost, wider market acceptance, and greater interoperability among FCKMSs.
+A COTS CKMS could be configurable to meet the special needs of multiple customers and, therefore, be widely accepted in the marketplace.

-424 FR:3.4 The CKMS design shall specify the COTS products used in the CKMS.425
+FR:3.4 The CKMS design shall specify the COTS products used in the CKMS.

-426 FR:3.5 The CKMS design shall specify which security functions are performed by427 COTS products.
+FR:3.5 The CKMS design shall specify which security functions are performed by COTS products.

-429 FR:3.6 The CKMS design shall specify how COTS products are configured and augmented to meet the CKMS goal.
+FR:3.6 The CKMS design shall specify how COTS products are configured and augmented to meet the CKMS goal.

-431 3.3 Conformance to Standards
+3.3 Conformance to Standards

-432 An FCKMS that conforms to widely accepted security standards often increases 433 confidence in its ability to provide the desired protection, since it benefits from the 434 wisdom that went into developing the standards.
-If the standards have validation 435 programs that measure compliance and those validations are obtained, there is increased 436 confidence that the FCKMS has implemented that standard correctly.
-The use of 437 standards also fosters interoperability when different FCKMSs need to interoperate.
+An FCKMS that conforms to widely accepted security standards often increases confidence in its ability to provide the desired protection, since it benefits from the wisdom that went into developing the standards.
+If the standards have validation programs that measure compliance and those validations are obtained, there is increased confidence that the FCKMS has implemented that standard correctly.
+The use of standards also fosters interoperability when different FCKMSs need to interoperate.